alsalafiyyah/alsalafiyyah.github.io/_posts/2024/2024-07-25-rule-on-clapping-hands-and-whistling.md

 date: 2024-07-25
 locale: en
 lang: en
-excerpt: This practice appears to be taken from non-Muslims; therefore, it is not an appropriate thing for a Muslim to do.
+summary: This practice appears to be taken from non-Muslims; therefore, it is not an appropriate thing for a Muslim to do.
 category: [fatwas]
 muftis:
   shaykh: